Kea DDNS

 Warning

 USE AT YOUR OWN RISK.
-This plugin patches core OPNsense Kea files and
+This plugin interacts directly with the

 The Kea DDNS plugin adds Dynamic DNS (DDNS) support for the Kea DHCP server in